 The junctions circled in red above need to be redesigned to give pedestrians and cyclists safe and direct access to the next section of the route.
 The blue line shows how this might be achieved, by adopting the access to some of the houses as a pedestrian and cycle way, and realigning the route to cross the main access road at right angles to improve safety.
-A further improvement could be made be introducing a bend in the access road to allow the pedestrian/cycle route to be straightened further, and reducing motor vehicle speeds at the crossing.
+Introducing a bend in the access road would allow the pedestrian/cycle route to be straightened further, and reduce motor vehicle speeds at the crossing.

 NPPF paragraph 112(a) states that developments should "give priority first to pedestrian and cycle movements".
+This should be reflected in both the layout of the site, as covered above, and in the engineering design of the streets.
 The Trust's view is that at any locations where through cycle and pedestrian routes cross the roads within the estate, including at most side roads, priority for walking and cycling should be achieved by having a continuous level surface for the footway/cycleway, with the carriageway crossing this by means of ramps or entry kerbs.